CornellCustomDev/CD-LaravelStarterKit/README.md

 The libraries included in the Starter Kit are documented in their respective README files:

 - [Contact/PhoneNumber](src/Contact/README.md): A library for parsing and formatting a phone number.
-- [CUAuth](src/CUAuth/README.md): A middleware for authorizing Laravel users based on Apache mod_shib authentication.
+- [CUAuth](src/CUAuth/README.md): A middleware for authorizing Laravel users, mostly for Apache mod_shib authentication.

 ## Deploying a site
 Once a Media3 site has been created, you have confirmed you can reach the default site via a web browser, and you have access to the site login by command line, the code can be deployed.